saman-com/servapp/README.md

 ![topology.png](topology.png)

 ## How to Deploy:
-Get the Billing account ID and organizations ID and export the as environment variable:
+Get the Billing account ID and organizations ID and export them as environment variable:

 ```bash
 export TF_VAR_billing_account=$(gcloud beta billing accounts list --format=json | jq .[0].name -r | cut -d'/' -f2)
 export TF_VAR_org_id=$(gcloud organizations list --format=json | jq .[0].name -r | cut -d'/' -f2)
 ```

 Once you have all your variable values set, standard Terraform workflow applies.
 You will need to authenticate to Google Cloud using the `gcloud` CLI or with service account credentials.
-If you want to use your `gcloud` CLI creds, select the configuration you would like to use and then run the following:
+If you want to use your `gcloud` CLI credentials, select the configuration you would like to use and then run the following:

 ### GCP login: